-No matter if we try to find a function that describes participants' behaviour (Cavagnaro, Aranovich, McClure, Pitt, and Myung, 2014), estimate parameters of psychological models (Wetzels, Vandekerckhove, Tuerlinckx, and Wagenmakers, 2010), try to sequentially optimize stimuli in an experiment (Myung and Pitt, 2009), or model how participants themselves learn to interact with their environment (Meder and Nelson, 2012), many problems require us to assess unknown functions that map inputs to outputs, $f: X \to Y$ (Mockus, 2010).
-Often times, the shape of the underlying function might be unknown, the function can be hard to evaluate analytically, or other requirements such as design costs might complicate the process of information acquisition.
-In these situations, Gaussian process regression can serve as a useful tool for performing regression both passively (for example, with the intent to predict newly observed points) as well as actively (for example, with the intent to minimize queries that lead to a pre-defined goal such as producing the highest possible output) (Williams and Rasmussen, 2006).
-Gaussian process regression is a non-parametric Bayesian approach (Gershman and Blei, 2012) towards regression problems.
-It can capture many different relations between inputs and outputs by utilizing a theoretically infinite number of parameters and letting the data decide upon the level of complexity through the means of Bayesian inference (Williams, 1998).
+Whether we try to find a function that accurately describes participants' behaviour (Cavagnaro, Aranovich, McClure, Pitt, & Myung, 2014), estimate parameters of psychological models (Wetzels, Vandekerckhove, Tuerlinckx, & Wagenmakers, 2010), try to sequentially optimize the stimuli used in an experiment (Myung & Pitt, 2009), or model how participants learn to interact with their environment (Meder & Nelson, 2012), many problems require us to assess unknown functions that map inputs to outputs.
+Often, the shape of the underlying function is unknown, the function might be hard to evaluate analytically, or other requirements such as design costs might complicate the process of information acquisition.
+In these situations, Gaussian process regression can serve as a useful tool for performing inference both passively (for example, describing a given data set as best as possible, allowing one to also predict future data) as well as actively (for example, learning while choosing input points to produce the highest possible outputs, cf Williams & Rasmussen, 2006).
+Gaussian process regression is a non-parametric Bayesian approach (Gershman & Blei, 2012) towards regression problems.
+It can capture a wide variety of relations between inputs and outputs by utilizing a theoretically infinite number of parameters and letting the data determine the level of complexity through the means of Bayesian inference (Williams, 1998).

-This tutorial will introduce Gaussian process regression as an approach towards modeling, actively learning and optimizing unknown functions.
-It is intended for a general readership and mostly contains practical examples and high level explanations.
+This tutorial will introduce Gaussian process regression as an approach towards describing, and actively learning and optimizing unknown functions.
+It is intended to be accessible to a general readership and focuses on practical examples and high-level explanations.
 It consists of six main parts: The first part will introduce the mathematical underpinnings of Gaussian process regression.
-The second part will show how different kernels encode various prior assumptions about the underlying function.
+The second part will show how different kernels can encode prior assumptions about the underlying function.
 Next, we will show how Gaussian processes can be used in problems of optimal experimental design, when the goal is pure exploration, i.e., to learn a function as well as possible.
-The fourth part will describe how Gaussian process-based Bayesian Optimization (here defined as an exploration-exploitation problem) works.
-In the fifth part, we will talk about ways of utilizing Gaussian process exploration-exploitation methods in situations with additional requirements and show one example where the goal is to avoid outputs that are below a certain threshold.
-We will conclude by summarizing current research that treats Gaussian process regression as a psychological model to assess function learning.
+The fourth part will describe how Gaussian process-based Bayesian optimization (here defined as an exploration-exploitation problem) works.
+In the fifth part, we will talk about ways of utilizing Gaussian process explorationexploitation methods in situations with additional requirements and show one example of "safe exploration", where the goal is to avoid outputs below a certain threshold.
+We will conclude by summarizing current research that treats Gaussian process regression as a psychological model to assess human function learning.

-This tutorial attempts to provide an accessible and practical introduction to various applications of Gaussian process regression.
 As a tutorial like this can never be fully comprehensive, we have tried to provide detailed references and software pointers whenever possible.
-The tutorial will mainly focus on applications of Gaussian process-based methods.